hblabs/hblabs/README.md

 - 👨‍💼 Currently **Chief Technology Officer (CTO)** at [Kivusoft Technologies](https://www.kivusoft.net)
 - 🔭 Actively building **Malipo Cash** – an offline-first mobile payment app
-- 🚗 Also working on **Mopila Connecte** – connecting drivers and vehicle owners via OTP
+- 🚗 Also working on **Mopila Connect** – connecting drivers and vehicle owners
 - 👨‍🎓 Computer Science student at the **University of the People**

 ---